liasomething/shapeConverter/README.md

 For a while I used a self-written Director application, after that I used an Illustrator extension called [Drawscript](https://forums.adobe.com/thread/1175097), but it stopped working at some point.
 Rather than go through the hassle of learning how to make a an Illustrator plugin, I thought it would be easier and more useful to make my own conversion app instead.

 It could be better, I know.
-Instead of getting one vertex point and one bezierVertex with three points, I could have worked harder so that you get one bezier curve with all 4 points in one line, but I trust in you that you can fix this in your Processing code yourself if you feel the need to. ;)
+Instead of getting one vertex point and one bezierVertex with three points, I could have worked harder so that you get one bezier curve with all 4 points in one line, but I trust in you that you can fix this in your Processing code yourself if you feel the need to. :wink:

 ### How to use ShapeConverter